donald-mack/mayor/README.md

 # Youth will shape the future

-Politicians obsess over jobs and retirement like it were man kind's eternal battle.
+Politicians obsess over jobs and retirement like it were mankind's eternal battle.
 The reality is that no one is retiring and no industry other than technology is generating substantial growth.
 Very few of those controlling the money have even the slightest clue as to how technology is shaping itself.
 It is a dead end game if we carry on this way.

 We must allow youth to turn their infinite potential away from video games and social media to focus on designing the future.
 There is no other rational alternative if all options are considered pragmatically.

 # Government can be open-source